July Birthstone

 Folklore associates ruby with the blood, the heart as a physical organ, and overall vigor; in Ayurvedic gem therapy, ruby is said to strengthen the Sun's influence on the body.
 Many find wearing a ruby pendant at the sternum or a ruby ring comforting during seasonal transitions, fatigue, or times of convalescence.

 Ruby is not a substitute for medical care, and practitioners are careful to frame its role as supportive rather than curative.
-For readers with high blood pressure, hyperactive tendencies, or strong heat in the body.
+For readers with high blood pressure, hyperactive tendencies, or strong heat in the body, crystal healing tradition sometimes recommends limiting continuous ruby wear.

 Crystal healing tradition sometimes recommends limiting continuous ruby wear and alternating with cooler stones such as pearl or moonstone.